erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/1-partition-en.md

 ```

 ### Make a backup of your existing boot image
 ```cmd
 adb shell "dd if=/dev/block/platform/soc/1d84000.ufshc/by-name/boot$(getprop ro.boot.slot_suffix) of=/tmp/normal_boot.img" && adb pull /tmp/normal_boot.img
 ```

 #### Check if Android still starts
-> just see if Android still works
-If isn't boot or looping on animation, use MIUI recovery or other recoveries for wiping data.
+> Reboot to check if Android still works.
+If it doesn't boot, wipe all data in recovery and try again.

 ```cmd
 adb reboot